Norway - Social Security Insights | Workia

 Contributions

-Employer contributions are 14.1%, and employee contributions are 7.9% on income up to $70,000 per year, with an additional employer-only charge of 5% on earnings above that level.
-Employer contribution rates can vary slightly according to where in Norway the business is situated.
+Employer contributions are generally 14.1%, and employee contributions are 7.6%.
+Employer contribution rates can vary according to where in Norway the business is situated (higher rates apply in more urban areas).
 In addition, employers are required to pay a contribution of at least 2% of total income to a mandatory occupational pension scheme.

 Treaties

-As a member of EFTA, Norway has implemented the EU’s social security regulations and in addition has social security agreements with 12 non EEA countries, including the US, Canada, Australia and India.
-These agreements determine which country has the right the levy social security contributions, has the obligation to provide benefits, and prevent social security being levied twice on the same income.
-Most inbounds expatriates to Norway therefore continue to pay home country social security rather than Norwegian contributions.
+As a member of EFTA, Norway has implemented the EU’s social security regulations and in addition has social security agreements with 12 non-EEA countries, including the US, Canada, Australia and India.
+These agreements determine which country must levy social security contributions, provide benefits, and they prevent social security being levied twice on the same income.
+Most inbound expatriates to Norway therefore continue to pay home country social security rather than Norwegian contributions.
+Most agreements allow for five years of continued home country coverage, although in the case of the UK the limit is two years.
+Special rules apply to individuals working in Norway and other EEA countries (plus the UK) on a regular basis.

 The Norwegian social security authority can be strict – for inbounds there is a requirement to submit A1s and certificates of coverage to prove exemption from social security, and claims for exemption from Norwegian charges may be denied if the correct documents are not submitted within 4 months of arrival.